ptkdev/aboutmeinfo-telegram-bot/README.md

 -   [✔️] Share your GitHub profile on Telegram
 -   [✔️] Share your GitLab profile on Telegram
 -   [✔️] Share your Facebook profile on Telegram
--   [✔️] Share your Twitter profile on Telegram
+-   [✔️] Share your X profile on Telegram
 -   [✔️] Share your TikTok profile on Telegram
 -   [✔️] Share your Twitch profile on Telegram
 -   [✔️] Share your Mastodon profile on Telegram